usds/ditap-curriculum-update/3_Curriculum/3C_DITAP-Adaptation-Curriculum/3C.1_DITAP-Product-Thinking-And-Acquistions-Curriculum/Module 4/Agile Rituals Meet Federal Oversight.md

 In traditional contracts, feedback often comes too late typically in quarterly reviews or after issues have already escalated.
 In agile delivery, your active participation ensures that:

-* Feedback loops are fast and frequent
+* Feedback loops are fast and frequent.
-* Risks are surfaced early and addressed collaboratively
+* Risks are surfaced early and addressed collaboratively.
-  Success is measured not just by checkboxes, but by working software and real user outcomes
+  Success is measured not just by checkboxes, but by working software and real user outcomes.

 You're not just managing a contract, you're helping steward a product into the world.
 That means focusing on **how well it works for users**, not just whether it matches the initial SOW.